NLnetLabs/unbound/doc/unbound.conf.rst

 @@UAHL@unbound.conf.rpz@tags@@: *"<list of tags>"*
-    Limit the policies from this RPZ clause to clients with a matching tag.
+    Limit the policies from this RPZ section to clients with a matching tag.

     Tags need to be defined in :ref:`define-tag<unbound.conf.define-tag>` and can be assigned to client addresses using